 - Relevant general questions include:

-- What are the fundamental interaction mechanisms that allow for the emergence of
+- What are the fundamental interaction mechanisms ("local rules") that allow for the emergence of

-- consensus on an issue
+- Consensus / polarization / fragmentation

 - a shared culture

 - a common language, etc. ...

 - What favors the homogenization process?
 What hinders it?

 - "Unfortunately": Opinion formation is a complex process affected by the interplay of different elements, including the

 - Individual predisposition / family background

 - Background knowledge

 - External information (e.g. public media)

 - Etc.